morgant-ds/morgant-ds.github.io/data-science-projects/chess-data-analysis/chess-ratings-correlation.md

     Bullet => RMSE best elo: 221.57804645067486, RMSE last elo: 230.2484127352377

 And here is our measure of that dispersion.
-An attempt to predict the FIDE rating of a titled player would result in an average error of roughly 150 ELO, which is way too much to be useful.
+An attempt to predict the FIDE rating of a titled player would result in an average error of roughly 200 ELO, which is way too much to be useful.

-Another thing we can notice is that the best and last ratings of a time control behaved very similarly through all the analysis steps, and they also showcase a very similar RMSE.
+Another thing we can notice is that the best and last ratings of a time control behaved very similarly through all the analysis steps, and they also showcase a similar RMSE.
 This means they are redundant features and we can therefore get rid of one.
-I will get rid of the all-time best rating columns since for the rest of the project it will be easier to work with the current rating.
-Also, the best rating doesn't perform better anymore once we switched to 10-fold cross validation, which is a more accurate validation tool for a model.
+I will get rid of the all-time best rating columns since for the rest of the project it will be easier to work with the current rating, and it doesn't really perform that much better anyways.

 ### **Summary of the data cleaning process**